Plugin-managed sessions

 Session retry policies

-The following retry policies are designed to work well with session management (see Enabling session management):
+The following retry policies are designed to work well with session management (see Enabling session management).
+They are meant for ZYTE_API_SESSION_RETRY_POLICY:

 scrapy_zyte_api.SESSION_DEFAULT_RETRY_POLICY